kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 **Verify Backup Setup Successful**

-If everything goes well, the phase of the `BackupConfiguration` object should be in `Ready` state.
+If everything goes well, the phase of the `BackupConfiguration` should be in `Ready` state.
 The `Ready` phase indicates that the backup setup is successful.

 Let's check the `Phase` of the BackupConfiguration,

 ```bash
 $ kubectl get backupconfiguration -n demo